zjunet/STI/README.md

 The input files are expected to be two parts:

-(1) data file: a numpy array (.npy) file which contains users' data shaped N * L * D, where N denotes the number of users, L denotes the sequence length and D denotes the number of channels at each time stamp. **The missing data should be marked as -1(or manually marked).**
+(1) data file: a numpy array (.npy) file which contains users' data shaped N * L * D, where N denotes the number of users, L denotes the sequence length and D denotes the number of channels at each time stamp. **The missing data should be marked as -1 (or manually marked).**

 (2) social network file: a pickle file which contains the social network information formated as the adjacent list:
 ```
 [[node0 's neighbors], [node1's neighbors],..., nodeN's neighbors]
 e.g. [[1], [0,2,3], [1,3,4], [2]]
 ```
-each node index is corresponding to the index of the row in the data array in (1) See an example in the ```data``` directory.
+each node index is corresponding to the index of the row in the data array in (1).

+See an example in the ```data``` directory.
 ### Output Format
 The program outputs to a file named ```imputed_data.npy``` which contains the data after imputation, i.e., the missing elements are replaced by reasonable values.